 Screen uniformity refers to the evenness of brightness and color across the entire display.
 In an ideal scenario, a screen should maintain consistent luminance and color values from edge to edge, ensuring that all parts of an image are displayed accurately.
 Uniformity is crucial because inconsistencies can distract viewers, degrade the quality of visual content, and mislead professionals who rely on precise color and brightness for their work, such as graphic designers, photographers, and video editors.
 Ensuring good screen uniformity is essential for a high-quality viewing experience and accurate visual work.

-Also, check how the Defective Pixels Test works.
+Also, check how the Dead Pixels Test works.

 How to Understand If Your Monitor Screen Has Problems with Uniformity